-The exposed paddle (Pin 0) is the only ground connection for the AD9269; therefore, it must be connected to analog ground (AGND) on the customer's PCB.
-To achieve the best electrical and thermal performance, mate an exposed (no solder mask) continuous copper plane on the PCB to the AD9269 exposed paddle, Pin 0.
+The exposed paddle (Pin 0) is the only ground connection for the AD9251; therefore, it must be connected to analog ground (AGND) on the PCB of the customer.
+To achieve the best electrical and thermal performance, mate an exposed (no solder mask) continuous copper plane on the PCB to the AD9251 exposed paddle, Pin 0.
 The copper plane should have several vias to achieve the lowest possible resistive thermal path for heat dissipation to flow through the bottom of the PCB.
 Fill or plug these vias with nonconductive epoxy.